|What we do||Home||Contact us|

 1. Analogue output

-Analogue outputs are normally used to send the panel meter's measured value to another device, such as a PLC, datalogger, chart recorder or remote display.
+Analogue outputs are normally used to send the digital panel meter's measured value to another device, such as a PLC, datalogger, chart recorder or remote display.

 This is generally safer than sharing the sensor's input signal with several devices, as there is less chance that the signal will be corrupted by noise, cabling or connection faults, or by changes in load impedance.